codedbyasim/codedbyasim/README.md

-<h1 align="center">Hi 👋, I'm Asim Hanif ✨</h1>
+<h1 align="center">Hi 👋, I'm Asim Hanif</h1>
 <h3 align="center">Software Engineer | Machine Learning Enthusiast</h3>

 👨‍💻 About Me
-🎓 Software Engineering Student at NUTECH, Islamabad
+🎓 A dedicated Software Engineering Student at NUTECH, Islamabad.

-💡 Passionate about Machine Learning, Backend Engineering, and Data-Driven Applications
+💡 Passionate about Machine Learning, Backend Engineering, and Data-Driven Applications.

-📈 Strong background in Python, Django, and ML model development
+📈 Strong background and practical experience in Python, Django, and ML model development.

-🧠 Actively building real-world solutions to solve local and global tech challenges
+🧠 Actively building real-world solutions to tackle local and global tech challenges.
+I believe in transforming complex problems into simple and efficient code.

+🚀 Always eager to learn and apply new concepts and technologies, especially in the fields of Artificial Intelligence and large-scale system design.

 🚀 Tech Stack
 💻 Languages